Only available to enterprise customers

 admin.
 If unspecified, the default role is

-A list of keys for custom roles to add to the team member.
+A list of keys for custom roles to give to the team member.
+These will replace the member's existing custom roles.
 If a member has any custom roles, they will supersede the built-in role.

 When LaunchDarkly receives a valid SAML configuration, the Single Sign-On feature enters test-drive mode.
 When the Single Sign-On feature is in test-drive mode, you can test authentication via your identity provider, but LaunchDarkly's login screen will continue to use regular password-based authentication.
 Test-drive mode allows you to test the SSO integration in a controlled manner before rolling out the change to the rest of your team.
 The Simulate SSO button will perform the same authentication request flow that would occur for LaunchDarkly-initiated SSO logins.